geo-ant/blog/_posts/2023-03-03-rust-dyn-trait-objects-fat-pointers.md

 that would be wasteful for multiple reasons: First of all this approach would add a number of pointer members to each instance, which will waste precious memory.
 Secondly, not every instance of a cat requires its own vtable instance.
-All trait related functions pointers of one type would point to the same functions anyways.
+All trait related functions pointers of one type would point to the same functions anyway.
 Specifically, for our cat example the function pointer for `sound` will always point to the code for the `<Cat as Pet>::sound` function.
 That is true for all instances of `Cat`.
 Thus, we only need one vtable _per type_, so it makes sense to create one global instance